meta pixel code

 Statute of Limitations on Felonies

-Statutes of Limitations for felonies vary based on the crime.
-The statutes of limitations in North Dakota for felony charges is three years.
+The statute of limitations for felonies vary based on the crime.
+The statute of limitations in North Dakota for felony charges is three years.

 Statute of Limitations on Misdemeanors